 No. We are not an established urgent care practice.
 If you require immediate medical attention, please dial 911.

-You are freely able to go to any hospital of your choosing.
-We are able to communicate with any hospital within New York State.
-It is highly recommended that you travel to your nearest hospital.
+You may go to any hospital of your choosing.
+We are able to communicate with any hospital within the United States so long as you give them written permission to speak with our office staff so we can request your medical records.

 Virtual Primary Care Program